Teyo1/Scripts/README.md

 3. **Set the Download Directory**:
    - By default, the script is set to check the `C:\Users\%USERNAME%\Downloads` directory.
-   - To change the directory to `D:\Downloads`, find the following line in the script:
+   - To change the directory to `YourDownloadLocation`, find the following line in the script:
      ```bat
      set "download_dir=C:\Users\%USERNAME%\Downloads"
      ```